Last Updated on July 24, 2021 by Chris and Lindsay

 RVs are notorious for standard vinyl interior walls.
 Most are neutral colors and, because most people purchase RVs for limited use throughout the year, the quality and color of the walls is bland at best.

-By adding a backsplash throughout the kitchen wall space we are immediately able to liven up the room.
+By adding a backsplash throughout the kitchen wall we are immediately able to liven up the entire living area.

-The Tic Tac Tiles are a common, affordable and easy way to add a backsplash to your RV kitchen.
+We recommend that you get these Tic Tac Tiles as they are common, affordable and easy way to add a backsplash to your RV kitchen.

 The tiles come in a variety of patterns.
 Most are standardized to 12” x 12” squares which you can then cut to fit as necessary.

-If you are modifying your kitchen you might want to make this the first thing you do.
+If you are modifying your kitchen make sure this is the first thing you do.

 That way if/when you mount things to the wall you will not have to cut around those items.

 Cutting Board Stove Top

-One of the biggest space wasters in our RV kitchen was our factory-issued stovetop.
+Without a doubt, one of the biggest space-wasters in our RV kitchen was our factory-issued stovetop.

 Not only did it sit 3 inches above the stove, but it also was difficult for us to fold out of the way when we were cooking on the stovetop.